cortex-js/cortexjs.io/src/docs/mathfield-getting-started.md

 above, if the MathLive library is in a `/js/` directory and the MathLive fonts are in a `/assets/mathlive-fonts/` directory, then the relative path from the JavaScript directory to the fonts directory is `../assets/mathlive-fonts`

+The `fontsDirectory` option affects all the mathfield on the page.
+It is not necessary to apply it to all mathfields, although it's not harmful.
+Once the fonts have been loaded once, they will not get loaded again. {.notice--info}

 ## Integrating with an Asset Pipeline